 Types of Headaches

 The 4 most common types of headaches people can suffer from are Tension, Migraine, Sinus, and Cluster Headaches.
-The National Headaches Foundation has a list of 29 different types of headaches.
-In our practice we do see some of the other types of headaches they list such as TMJ, Trigeminal Neuralgia, Post-Traumatic Head Injury, and Menstrual Headaches.
-Many of the other headaches are classified due to severe health conditions such as aneurisms of the brain and cancer.
-Although severe causes are rare to see they can exist and must always be ruled out with a recent onset headache.
+The National Headache Foundation has a list of 29 different types of headaches.
+In our practice, we do see some of the other types of headaches they list, such as TMJ, Trigeminal Neuralgia, Post-Traumatic Head Injury, and Menstrual Headaches.
+Other headaches are classified as side effects of severe health conditions, such as aneurysms of the brain and cancer.
+Although severe cases are rare, they can exist and must always be ruled out in cases of a recent onset of headache.

 Tension Headache

 Tension Headaches are by far the most common headache complaint we see in the office.
-Tension headaches are pain in the back of the head at the base of the skull.
-The pain can be on one side of the head or both.
-When they are intense they can radiate over the entire head to the eye.
-The good news is that this headache is easily treatable with conservative care.
-The pain is coming from inflammation within the sub-occipital muscles at the base of the skull.
-These muscles get overworked from stress and poor posture.
-When we hold our head too far forward these muscle work extra hard trying to hold the head upright.
-Over time they get inflamed and will develop painful trigger points.
+Tension headaches are characterized by pain in the back of the head at the base of the skull.
+The pain can be isolated to one side of the head or, more commonly, the entirety of the head.
+Intense headaches can radiate through the entire head to the eye.
+The good news is that this type of headache is easily treatable with conservative care.
+The pain comes from inflammation within the sub-occipital muscles at the base of the skull.
+When we hold our head too far forward, these muscles become overworked and stressed while stabilizing the head.
+Over time, they get inflamed and will develop painful trigger points.
 Trigger points in the sub-occipital muscles can refer pain into the head and the neck.
 Chiropractic Care, Massage Therapy, and Lifestyle modifications can easily resolve this type of headache.
-Life style modifications include home stretching, workplace ergonomic optimization, and in some case dietary avoidance of trigger foods.
+Lifestyle modifications include home stretching, workplace ergonomic optimization, and, in some cases, dietary avoidance of trigger foods.

 Migraine Headaches

 Migraine headaches are the most complex and least understood of all headaches.
-Many theories have tried to explain what causes them to develop and it is probably the result of different factors from person to person.
-The pain symptoms that arise from a migraine are the result of first vasoconstriction with the blood vessels within the brain.
-The vasoconstriction results in increased chemicals being produced by the brain cells as a result of oxygen deprivation.
-These chemicals then result in a rapid vasodilation of the blood vessels causing increased pressure and pain.
+Most likely, migraines appear as a result of different factors specific to each person.
+The pain symptoms that arise from a migraine are the result of the first vasoconstriction of the blood vessels within the brain.
+The vasoconstriction results in increased chemical production by brain cells because of oxygen deprivation.
+These chemicals then cause a rapid vasodilation of the blood vessels, resulting in increased pressure and pain.
 The different phases of the migraine are a result of this process.
-Early in a migraine symptoms are related oxygen deprivation then late in the migraine pressure is causing the symptoms.
-Migraine headaches respond very well to Chiropractic Care and Massage Therapy especially if treated early during onset or used as maintenance to prevent the onset.
+Early in a migraine, symptoms are related to oxygen deprivation, then late in the migraine, pressure causes the symptoms.
+Migraine headaches respond very well to Chiropractic Care and Massage Therapy, especially if treated early during onset or used as maintenance to prevent the onset.

 The 4 phases of a migraine

-1. Prodrome: 24 hours prior to the onset of symptoms people report feeling off not right.
+- Prodrome: 24 hours before the onset of symptoms, people report feeling off, not right.
 Some have water retention, mood swings, yawning, or food cravings.
-This phase more than likely correlates with what starts the process such as a dietary triggers, hormone shifts, or stress to name a few possible culprits.
+This phase more than likely correlates with what starts the process, such as dietary triggers, hormone shifts, or stress, to name a few possible culprits.

-2. Aura: Just before or during the headache any neurologic symptoms could develop but commonly flashes of light, seeing zig zag lines, decreased visual acuity, numbness or weakness anywhere in the body.
+- Aura: Just before or during the headache, any neurologic symptoms could develop, but most commonly flashes of light, seeing zig-zag lines, decreased visual acuity, numbness, or weakness anywhere in the body.
 This phase is a result of oxygen deprivation to the brain.

-3. Headache: This phase starts with gradual onset of throbbing pain to onside usually or both sides of the head.
-As this phase progresses the headache can become severe followed by sensitivity to odors, light, and sound.
+- Headache: This phase starts with a gradual onset of throbbing pain to onside usually or both sides of the head.
+As this phase progresses, the headache can become severe, followed by sensitivity to odors, light, and sound.
 You may also develop nausea and vomiting.
-It has been noted that any of the mentioned symptoms of this phase may be absent including the headache.
+It has been noted that any of the mentioned symptoms of this phase may be absent, including the headache.
 This phase is due to rapid vasodilation and pressure in the brain.

-4. Postdrome: This is felt after the symptoms of the Headache phase resolve.
-During this phase you feel wiped out tired for a day.
+- Postdrome: This is felt after the symptoms of the Headache phase resolve.
+During this phase, you feel wiped out and tired for a day.

 What causes migraines?

 Researchers believe that migraine has a genetic cause.
-There are also a number of factors that can trigger a migraine.
+Some factors can trigger a migraine.
 These factors vary from person to person, and they include

 Some people have found that certain foods or ingredients can trigger headaches, especially when they are combined with other triggers.
 These foods and ingredients include